3as-cloud/recuiting-task-aidevops/README.md

 Evaluate the candidate's ability to:

 - Utilize agentic AI workflow tools / framework to process and analyze data.
-- Adhere to specified booking guidelines.
 - Implement automation for monitoring and notification.
-- Prepare a webhook call from an AI workflow.
+- Prepare a webhook call from an AI workflow to notify engineers for non compliant bookings.

 ## Task Description

 You are provided with:

-- **Booking Data**: A list of consulting bookings in CSV format: bookings.csv
+- **Booking Data**: A list of consulting bookings in CSV format: `bookings.csv`
-- **Booking Guidelines**: A document outlining the policies and standards for bookings: booking_guideline.md
+- **Booking Guidelines**: A document outlining the policies and standards for bookings for a specific customer Alpha Edge: `booking_guideline_alpha_edge.md`

 **Your task is to:**

 1. **Data Analysis**:

-   - Use agentic AI workflow tools to import and parse the booking data.
+   - Use agentic AI workflow tools / framework to import and parse the booking data.
-   - Review each booking against the booking guidelines.
+   - Review each booking of alpha edge project against the booking guidelines.
    - Identify any bookings that are non-compliant or have discrepancies.

 2. **Automation Workflow**: